Tools that Inspire

 Engage with Us!

 AOML is a proud part of the community of South Florida.
 We frequently participate at local events to provide education about what we do.
-We also host an open house so students and families can see our research firsthand.
 Check out our outreach photos to see events we’ve hosted, and look below for news on events and opportunities.

 NOAA works closely with universities and schools to provide great learning experiences for students.
 AOML participates in hosting students through NOAA.
 Check out NOAA’s page below to learn more about what they offer.